HyperkidSJY/Malgadi_Website/README.md

 # Malgadi_Website

 ## All collabrators, please review the code twice and then commit the changes.
+### Happy Coding